-Below is a list of commonly asked questions related to the Brave ads platform.
+Below is a list of commonly asked questions related to the Brave Ads.

 There are some key differences between Brave Ads and traditional digital advertising:

-- Brave Ads are opt-in and private.
-Traditional advertising requires information about you, your behavior, pages you’re browsing and location to be collected by advertisers and other vendors in order for ads to be targeted effectively.
-In contrast, Brave Ads are matched to you directly on-device, meaning your personal information never leaves your browser.
+- Brave Ads are privacy-preserving.
+Traditional advertising requires information about you, your behavior, your browsing history, location, and more, to be collected by advertisers in order for them to target their ads to you.
+In contrast, when a Brave Ad is matched to you, it is done on your own device, by your own device, inside Brave itself.
+Your personal data never leaves your own device.

 Please email email@example.com.

 Also, note that you can manage which Brave Ads you see by going into your browser settings.
 If you have Brave Rewards enabled, then you can easily manage which Brave Ads you see by going into your Brave Rewards settings page at brave://rewards.

 There are several ways we prevent harmful ads from ever being served on the platform:

 - Third-party ads require data collection in order to function as expected.
 Brave blocks third party ads and trackers, including ad exchanges and networks that commonly deliver malware and malvertising.